HenryOyoto/Arduino-IoT-and-Embedded-Projects/README.md

 - Detects occupancy of each parking lot using infrared sensors
 - Opens and closes the entry and exit gates with servo motors
-- Bills users for parking time through M-Pesa Daraja API
+- Bills users for parking time through the M-Pesa Daraja API
 - Sends session data to a web application for live monitoring
 - Shows available and occupied lots on the dashboard